-An example of this is our eardrums, which as part of a process of hearing eventually through the transfer of vibrations causes the tiny hairs within the cochlea (inner ear) to vibrate, creating an electrical signal that our brain interprets as sound.
+An example of this is our eardrums, which as part of a process of hearing eventually through the transfer of vibrations cause the tiny hairs within the cochlea (inner ear) to vibrate, creating an electrical signal that our brain interprets as sound.

-How a note sounds, including its volume and pitch is determined by the attributes of the sound wave.
+How a note sounds, including its volume and pitch, is determined by the attributes of the sound wave.

 The height of the sound wave determines amplitude (volume) and frequency e.g. number of sound waves within a set period (e.g. per second) determines pitch.

 This means the closer the sound waves are the higher the pitch of the note.
 Alternatively, the further apart the sound waves are, the lower the pitch of the note.